Robert Austin Wynns Player Props: Rockies vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.8 K/9, which ranks 14th in the league.
+- The Royals pitching staff ranks 13th in the league with a collective 8.8 strikeouts per nine innings.

-- Royals pitchers combine to give up 65 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- Royals pitchers combine to allow 65 total home runs at a clip of 1.1 per game (to rank 14th in the league).

-- Lynch (0-0) gets the starting nod for the Royals, his second of the season.
+- Singer makes the start for the Royals, his 12th of the season.
+He is 3-4 with a 7.12 ERA and 49 strikeouts in 54 1/3 innings pitched.

-- The left-hander last appeared on Sunday against the Washington Nationals, when he tossed 5 1/3 innings, allowing two earned runs while giving up five hits.
+- In his last appearance on Saturday, May 27, the right-hander tossed five innings against the Washington Nationals, allowing two earned runs while surrendering four hits.

+- In 11 games this season, the 26-year-old has put up an ERA of 7.12, with 8.1 strikeouts per nine innings.
+Opponents are batting .295 against him.

 © 2023 Data Skrive.
 All rights reserved.